rnd-team-dev/plotoptix/README.md

 ## Installation

 **Note**, at this point PlotOptiX binaries are prepared for Windows only.
-We should extend to Linux / MacOS X soon, but today you are dealing with the very first version of the project.
+We should be able to extend to Linux / MacOS X, but today you are dealing with the very first version of the project.

 #### CUDA Toolkit